 2. NYX Vegan High-Shine Long-Lasting Liquid Lipstick

-NYX PROFESSIONAL MAKEUP Shine Loud Vegan High-Shine Long-Lasting Liquid Lipstick, Rebel In Red is another recommended lip stain.
+NYX PROFESSIONAL MAKEUP Shine Loud Vegan High-Shine Long-Lasting Liquid Lipstick is recommended in Rebel in Red.

-When asked if their dancers hair ever got caught in this stuff, many dance moms were quick to report no – the topcoat looks glossy but is definitely not sticky to touch, so their dancer’s hair never gets stuck on their lips while dancing!
+When asked if their dancers hair ever got caught in this stuff, many dance moms were quick to report no – the topcoat looks glossy but is definitely not sticky to touch, so their dancer’s hair doesn’t usually get stuck on their lips while dancing!

 Another win for this product is the fact that it is vegan and the company is acknowledged by PETA as a cruelty-free brand!